-- If the Pet Owner asks to pay you in cash or via bank transfer, don't be afraid to decline.
-By accepting cash, you will not be covered by the Mad Paws insurance, or have access to our Customer Success team.
-Your Pet Sitter profile may even be removed!
-Please report any offers of offline payments to firstname.lastname@example.org.
+- If the Pet Owner asks to pay you in cash or via bank transfer, just say “No” .
+By accepting cash, you will not be covered by the Mad Paws insurance, or have access to our Customer Success team and your Pet Sitter profile will be removed!
+(Click here to learn why this is bad for you) Please report any offers of offline payments to firstname.lastname@example.org.

 - If you don't feel like you're quite the right fit for the pet and their Owner, we recommend you be upfront and honest.
 You can always thank them for taking the time to meet you but let them know that you don't feel like you'd be able to provide the special care they deserve.
 You can also let them know if you have any other Pet Sitter recommendations in their area.
 This will show that you're professional and willing to help them.